alshedivat/al-folio/README.md

 If you would like to improve documentation, add your webpage to the list below, or fix a minor inconsistency or bug, please feel free to send a PR directly to `master`.
 For more complex issues/bugs or feature requests, please open an issue using the appropriate template.

-## FAQ

-Here are some frequently asked questions.
-If you have a different question, please ask on [gitter](https://gitter.im/alshedivat/al-folio).

-1. **Q:** When I preview my website locally everything looks great, but when I deploy it on GitHub bibliography Liquid tags are not recognized.
-   How do I fix this? <br>
-   **A:** GitHub Pages rendering does not support certain Jekyll plugins, and `jekyll-scholar` that we use to render bibliography is one of them.
-Please make sure you deploy your website to GitHub using `bin/deploy` script that circumvents the issue.

-2. **Q:** When I deploy my fork of al-folio, it says `Deployed successfully!` But when I open `<my-github-username>.github.io`, I get `Page not found (404)` error.
-   How do I fix this? <br>
-   **A:** For personal webpages, please run `bin/deploy --user`.
-   (See also relevant past issues: [#5](https://github.com/alshedivat/al-folio/issues/5), [#49](https://github.com/alshedivat/al-folio/issues/49), [#86](https://github.com/alshedivat/al-folio/issues/86).)

 ## License